ilent2/otslm/docs/Utils-Package.rst

 .. autofunction:: scan1d

-.. todo:: example usage

 scan2d
 ------

 .. autofunction:: scan2d

-.. todo:: example usage

 calibration
 ===========

 This sub-package contains functions for calibrating the device and generating a lookup-table.
-Most of these methods assume the SLM and camera are positioned in one of the following configurations
+Most of these methods assume the SLM and camera are positioned in one of the configurations shown in :numref:`utils-calibration-setup`.

+.. _utils-calibration-setup:
 .. figure:: images/utilsPackage/expSetup.png
    :alt: slm configurations